httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Client Behavior

-A client can continue the upload and append representation data by sending a `PATCH` request with the `application/partial-upload` media type to the upload resource.
+A client can continue the upload and append representation data by sending a `PATCH` request with the `application/partial-upload` media type ({{media-type-partial-upload}}) to the upload resource.
 The request content is the representation data to append.

 The client MUST indicate the offset of the request content inside the representation data by including the `Upload-Offset` request header field.
 To ensure that the upload resource will accept request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).